 r(t) = begin: t - duration, end: t

 Let's assume you’ve set a 30-day time window, and the data resolution in your SLI is 60 seconds.
-Nobl9 will update your error budget every 60 seconds, and as bad event observations expire beyond that 30-day window they will fall off and will no longer be included in the error budget calculations.
+Nobl9 will update your error budget every 60 seconds.
+As bad event observations expire beyond that 30-day window, they will fall off and no longer be included in the error budget calculations.

 When to use a rolling time window

-Rolling time windows give you precise error budgeting for a fixed period of time.
+Rolling time windows give you precise error budgeting for a fixed period.
 They allow you to answer the question, "How did we do in the last n-x days?"

 Calendar-aligned windows are bound to exact time points on a calendar.
 Each data point automatically falls into a fixed, consecutive time window.
 For example, instead of a 30-day rolling window, you can calculate your error budget starting at the beginning of the week, month, quarter, or even calendar year.

 When to use calendar-aligned SLOs